-\bigwedge Do not leave the vehicle unattended with the transfer case in the N (Neutral) position.
+$\bigwedge$ Do not leave the vehicle unattended with the transfer case in the N (Neutral) position.
 Always set the parking brake fully and turn off the ignition when leaving the vehicle.

-Using the electronic shift 4WD system (if equipped)
+Using the Electronic Shift On the Fly (ESOF) 4WD system (if equipped)